TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Role-Manager.md

 **Note:** You may also use the world "Rank" instead of score.
 Supported Scores are 100-9999.
 Below 200 is literal and if used must be exactly that.

-To toggle this integration on/off Type `Mythic+ Score` with the Role Manager open.
+To toggle this integration on/off Type `mythicplus` with the Role Manager open.

 ## *Combo(Region-Faction)*
 The Combo Region-Faction Role is useful for community servers who cater to a global audience.